getherbert/docs/helper.md

 Now that `Herbert\Framework` is only loaded once even if there is multiple plugins built on Herbert active.
 We've had to move path and url logic to each plugin.
 This is where the `Helper` class comes in.
 To use `Helper` when your in the root namespace of your app, for example `routes.php`

 ```
-Helper:method()
+Helper::method()
 ```

 If your not in the root namespace, for example inside a controller.
-You need to add before calling `Helper:method()`:
+You need to add before calling `Helper::method()`:

 ```
 use MyPlugin\Helper;